NuggMD

 Cannabis Growing 101: How Many Plants Can You Grow in Your State?

-how many plants can you grow in your state
+How many plants can you grow in your state?

-By Nick Congleton Updated March 8th
+By Nick Congleton Updated September 10th

 Cannabis is a plant like any other; give it the right light, water, and fertilizer, and it’ll grow.
 When it’s mature, it’ll produce flowers.
 But while anyone with a green thumb could have success cultivating cannabis, growing cannabis at home remains tightly regulated.
-And there are high penalties for violating those regulations, even in states where medical and recreational cannabis is legal.
+And there are high penalties for violating those regulations – even in states where medical and recreational cannabis is legal.
 For budding home growers, the first question is: “Is it legal to grow your own weed?”

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.